The Duke (1999 film)

-The Duke is a 1999 comedy film.
+The Duke is a 1999 Canadian comedy film.
 Its plot concerns a dog, Hubert, inheriting a Scottish country mansion.

 Plot

-When the kind hearted Duke of Dingwall dies, he leaves his estate and his dukedom to his Black and Tan Coonhound, Hubert, with Charlotte, the Butler's niece, as his guardian.
-Two greedy relatives however have it in for the dog, as they scheme to take over the manor.
+When the kind-hearted Duke of Dingwall dies, he leaves his estate and his dukedom to his Black and Tan Coonhound, Hubert, with Charlotte, the Butler's niece, as his guardian.
+Two greedy relatives, however, have it in for the dog, as they scheme to take over the manor.